The Movement Cure: Why Track Systems are the Future of Equine Wellness

 Boredom is the root of many "stable vices," such as cribbing, weaving, and wood-chewing.
 These behaviors are often the result of a horse being unable to express their natural instincts.
 A track system provides a "job."
 Whether it’s navigating a new path, browsing on native Montana shrubs we’ve planted along the fence line, or simply interacting with the herd in a forward-moving flow, the track keeps their minds engaged.
 It turns their living space into a giant puzzle that rewards movement.

-In a traditional square paddock, a dominant horse can easily corner a more submissive one, leading to kicks and stress.
-The linear nature of a track system changes this dynamic.
-Because the track is narrow (typically 10 to 15 feet wide), it encourages horses to move behind or past one another rather than confronting each other head-on.
-This promotes a "follow-the-leader" mentality that strengthens herd bonds and reduces social tension, creating a peaceful environment for our rescued residents.
+In a traditional square paddock, the lack of defined pathways often creates social friction; a dominant horse can easily corner a more submissive one, leading to defensive kicks, high cortisol levels, and chronic stress.
+The linear nature of a track system fundamentally changes this social dynamic.
+Because the track is designed to be narrow—typically 10 to 15 feet wide—it naturally encourages horses to move in a "follow-the-leader" sequence rather than confronting each other head-on.
+This flow promotes a matrilineal-style movement that strengthens herd bonds and reduces social tension, creating a peaceful environment where even the most traumatized rescued residents can feel secure.

 How this ties into the Karma Ranch Mission